 Keep coconut cookies in a zip lock bag and crush them nicely.

-In a bowl add crushed cookies, condensed milk and butter, mix well and spread this mixture evenly in a spring form cake tin.
-Press this mixture nicely with the back of spoon and let it settle down in the fridge for 20-30 minutes.
+In a bowl add crushed cookies, condensed milk and butter.
+Mix well everything and spread this mixture evenly in a spring form cake tin.
+Press this mixture nicely with the back of spoon.
+Keep it in the fridge to firm up for 20-30 minutes.

 Whip up cream cheese till it is smooth and then start adding caster sugar in small portions.
 You can reduce or add sugar as per your taste bud.
 Keep this ready cream cheese in a seprate bowl.